Money

 Also, they entrust funds to local people instead of allowing outsiders or "experts" to decide where to spend the money.
 This way, locals who are most familiar with problems can control where to invest in solutions.

 For example, in a housing project in Pakistan, a local man who had a unique understanding of the local people knew what they wanted.
-First to build small houses for themselves and then expand as they could afford to.
+First, build small houses for themselves and then expand as they could afford to.
 He helped to decide which land to build on because he knew more than outside experts ever could.
-He also helped the patient capital firm to gain trust from the community.
+He also helped the patient capital firm to gain the trust of the community.

 Only an organizer with local knowledge could prove so important to a project's success.